erincocker1/java-udemy/README.md

 - **Section 11 - AbstractClassPractice:** a hefty exercise where we implemented our own linked list and binary search tree, complete with *add*, *remove*, and *traverse* methods.

-- **Section 15 - CardGame (WIP):** we were tasked with making a little card game, making use of some of the methods in the collections class.
+- **Section 15 - CardGame:** we were tasked with making a little card game, making use of some of the methods in the collections class.
 I got slightly carried away and made klondike solitaire :) The output may be a bit wonky because of the emojis.
 I used the font 'Courier New' which keeps everything aligned!
+It works!
+But in future I may add more features.